-- 1.1 Research degree and professional doctorate students who have successfully completed their thesis examination are required to submit both printed and electronic copies of their thesis to the Chow Yei Ching School of Graduate Studies.
-An electronic copy will be uploaded onto online databases for both internal and public access. - 1.2 The submission of the printed and electronic copies of the thesis forms part of the graduation requirement.
+- 1.1 Research degree and professional doctorate students who have successfully completed their thesis examination are required to submit to the University both printed and electronic copies of their thesis.
+An electronic copy will be uploaded onto the University's specified online platform for both internal and public access. - 1.2 The submission of the printed and electronic copies of the thesis forms part of the graduation requirement.
 The required formats for the printed and electronic copies are given below.